open-voice-interoperability/docs-archived/technical_masterplan.md

 • **Significant advances in voice assistant capabilities.**  The user experience of voice assistance will be transformed in multiple ways.
 Of most importance will be the shift from today’s command-and-question interaction to contextually-aware human-to-machine conversation.
 In practice, this will enable conversation akin to that with a friend, where shared history, time, place, sentiment, and personal preferences are brought seamlessly into the flow of a discussion.
 A voice assistant will not only understand what is said, but the context in which it is said and the emotion with which it is said -- and be able to respond, recommend, and remember.
 Voice will also be combined with visual elements, to provide what experts term “multi-modal” conversation.
 This could range from information shown on screens to the recognition of gestures and facial behaviors.

--**Ubiquitous voice interfaces and conversational agents.** Voice will become available nearly everywhere -- the ubiquitous interface to the digital world.
+-**Voice interfaces and conversational agents everywhere.** Voice will become ubiquitous -- the ever-device, everywhere interface to the digital world.
 Voice assistance will be integrated not only into devices of all types, but into places (homes, stores, banks, medical facilities, museums, stadiums) and systems for monitoring environments and processes, from factories to farms.
 Analysts predict active voice assistant use on more than two billion smartphones by 2023¹, and some 8.4 billion voice assistant users worldwide by 2024².
 Users will search for and speak to websites (more than 1.7 billion worldwide today³), and smart, connected objects (some 41 billion worldwide by 2025⁴.)
 Futurists see a world in which voice is the normative interface for all artificial intelligence; indeed, it is predicted that all artificial intelligence will be conversational.⁵

 • **Market transitions in the AI-enabled voice ecosystem and value chain.**  A unique industry is now being created by world-leading technology firms through voice assistance.
 Voice is increasingly the entry point of a data-consuming engine of technology and economic growth.
 Hundreds of thousands (and in time, millions) of independently-developed and purpose-built  enterprise and organizational voice assistants will emerge , each speaking and listening to constituents through a multitude of voice channels.
 This will reflect an important market transition, as voice shifts from a world bounded by platform-based skills and actions to one akin to today's internet, with independent sites connecting to users across multiple global platforms.